Myth 1: Prostate cancer surgery will end your sex life and cause urine leakage.

 Fact: Your surgeon may be able to spare the nerves that help trigger erections.
 That means you should be able to have an erection strong enough for sex again.
 But it may be a while.
 Recovery can take from 4 to 24 months, maybe longer.
 Younger men usually heal sooner.

 If you still have trouble, ask your doctor about treatments for erectile dysfunction.
 There are medications and devices that can help.
-He’ll tell you if they’re right for you.
+They’ll tell you if they’re right for you.

 Other prostate cancer treatments, like radiation and hormone therapy, also can affect your sex life.
 Talk to your doctor about your choices.